Car GPS Tracker No Monthly Fee: What's Actually Free

 Which is better for car theft recovery: AirTag or a GPS tracker?

 A GPS tracker is more reliable for theft recovery because it reports continuously with cellular data, independent of whether iPhones are nearby.
-AirTag depends on the Find My crowd network — if the stolen car ends up in a warehouse or rural area with few iPhones, updates may stop entirely.
+AirTag depends on the Find My crowd network; if the stolen car ends up in a warehouse or rural area with few iPhones, updates may stop entirely.
 For serious theft recovery, a cellular GPS tracker (LandAirSea 54 or Vyncs) provides more consistent reporting, even in low-traffic areas.
+For a deeper look at devices built specifically for this use case, see our guide to GPS trackers for car theft protection.